oss-academy/article/event-driven/eventstore-example/README.md

 ## Dashboard

-When the evenstore is running it is possible to access its dashboard by browsing the URL for localhost [http://localhost:2113](http://localhost:2113).
+When the eventstore is running it is possible to access its dashboard by browsing the URL for localhost [http://localhost:2113](http://localhost:2113).

 **<p align="center"> [Top](#event-driven-example) </p>**